 What is the ADA?
 The ADA is a federal law prohibiting discrimination based on disability.
 ADA generally applies to employers with 15 or more workers for a period of at least 20 weeks.
 This guide explains the do's and don'ts for ADA in various areas of your business.

 Ensure that the job application process, including all testing methods, enables qualified disabled applicants to apply for jobs and be fairly considered.

 Accommodate disabled workers by making appropriate changes to the work environment so that they can perform essential job functions.

 Guarantee that all benefits and privileges of employment are equally available to (and usable by) disabled employees.

 Communicate with employees about reasonable accommodations, and document those communications.

-Post Notices of ADA rights in a conspicuous place
+Post notices of the rights granted by the ADA in a conspicuous place.

 No Pre-Hiring Medical Exams